DevExpress/dotnet-eud/README.md

 DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.

 ## Licensing
-By accessing this repository, you agree to be bound by the terms of the [DevExpress End-User Documentation License Agreement](LICENSE.md).
+By accessing this repository, you agree to the terms of the [DevExpress End-User Documentation License Agreement](LICENSE.md).

 ## Ways to Browse Content
 To browse this repository's content, start with [index.md](index.md).